 Participation by an ARL Leadership Fellow from a host site institution may particularly benefit both the fellow and the institution during a host site institution experience.
 For that reason, host sites may wish to nominate a candidate for the program.

 - Host sites may nominate one fellow to participate in the program.
 The nominated fellow will be vetted through the Leadership Fellows selection process along with other fellows applicants.

 - Host sites will provide tuition for host site fellows at a rate to be determined but not exceeding $7,000 for ARL members and $8,600 for non-ARL members for the 12-month program.
 This will be invoiced by ARL twice during the program cycle unless otherwise requested.

 Application Process for Host Site Institutions

-The host site application process for the ARL Leadership Fellows program begins January 18, 2021.
-The application deadline for host site institutions has been extended to Tuesday, June 1, 2021.
+The host site application process for the ARL Leadership Fellows program is now closed.
 Host sites will be notified of their acceptance no later than July 8.
-To learn about the application process and how to apply, please visit the 2021–2022 Host Site Application site.